pqrkchqps/diehard-dot-fund-school/facilitators_guide/preparation.md

 Good facilitation requires self-awareness on an individual and collective level.
 Lack of understanding of the role can lead to misunderstandings, conflict, or unsafe situations.

 > Have the power handed over to you.
 When you’re invited into a new group or organisation, everybody will be thinking: Who’s this joker?
 Why should we listen to them?
 Get somebody who the participants know and trust to introduce you.
-This builds you up in the participants’ minds and helps to hand over the power over to you. — Silvia Zuur
+This builds you up in the participants” minds and helps to hand over the power over to you. — Silvia Zuur

 ### Consent
 It’s critical that the group consents to be facilitated.
 Attempting to facilitate otherwise can be at worst coercive (unfair to the group) and dangerous (unfair to the facilitator) - and will face resistance and confusion.
 Facilitators put themselves in a vulnerable position; they must have mandate or they should not agree to engage.
 Consent is critical for both the facilitator and participants.